Read all about early maths skills and how you can build children’s skills with simple pre-number activities.

 7. Outdoor Mud Kitchen

-A mud kitchen is such a versatile piece of play equipment that it is certainly worth investing in (here is a great one), but it doesn’t need to be a specialized piece of equipment marketed as a ‘Mud Kitchen’ – really anything will do.
+A mud kitchen is such a versatile piece of play equipment that it is certainly worth investing in, but it doesn’t need to be a specialized piece of equipment marketed as a ‘Mud Kitchen’ – really anything will do.

 Some tubs, jugs, lots of containers of different sizes and water, mud, sand, gravel and so on for mixing up recipes is all you really need.